 4-H has over a hundred projects-ranging from art to woodworking, computers to rabbits, and clothing to small engines.
 There are a LOT of opportunities to explore projects through the 4-H program.

-Check out more on projects through this website: fyi.uwex.edu/ wi4hprojects/
+Check out more on projects through this website: https://4h.extension.wisc.edu/opportunities/projects/

 Don't forget, some projects have specific requirements (like certain animal projects) that require things to be completed before a show.